mbairi/MineSweeperAI/Readme.md

 **Attention!** You may need to deal with the new possible value `-2` before feeding the `state` array to pretrained models.

-Below is an example on medium difficulty grid, after the very first random click:
+Below is an example on medium difficulty grid, after only one click:

 ![auto_flag demo](./Example/auto_flag_demo.png)